calipho-sib/nextprot-docs/news/2022/09/22/neXtProt is now a 5 star Open Data resource.md

 To date, neXtProt was:

-:star: 1 star - available on the Web (whatever format) under the open license CC BY 4.0 since February 21, 2018 :star::star: 2 star - available as structured data since its first release on August 23, 2011 :star::star::star: 3 star - available in the non-proprietary open format XML since its first release on August 23, 2011
+:star: Available on the Web (whatever format) under the open license CC BY 4.0 since February 21, 2018.
+:star::star: Available as structured data since its first release on August 23, 2011.
+:star::star::star: Available in the non-proprietary open format XML since its first release on August 23, 2011.

 As of today, neXtProt:
-:star::star::star::star: 4 star uses URIs to denote things by dereferencing :star::star::star::star::star: 5 star links neXtProt data to other data, i.e. UniProt entries, to provide context
+:star::star::star::star: Uses URIs to denote things by dereferencing.
+:star::star::star::star::star: Links neXtProt data to other data, i.e. UniProt entries, to provide context.

 So, start linking to our data and let's build the semantic web of human proteins together!